EastEnders: Broadcast

 Since 1985, EastEnders has remained at the centre of BBC One's primetime schedule.
 From 2001 to 2022, it was broadcast at 7:30 pm on Tuesday and Thursday, and 8 pm on Monday and Friday.
 EastEnders was originally broadcast twice weekly at 7:00 pm on Tuesdays and Thursdays from 19 February 1985; however, in September 1985 the two episodes were moved to 7:30 pm as Michael Grade did not want the soap running in direct competition with Emmerdale Farm, and this remained the same until 7 April 1994.
 The BBC had originally planned to take advantage of the "summer break" that Emmerdale Farm usually took to capitalise on ratings, but ITV added extra episodes and repeats so that Emmerdale Farm was not taken off the air over the summer.
-Realising the futility of the situation, Grade decided to move the show to the later 7:30 pm slot.EastEnders output then increased to three times a week on Mondays, Tuesdays and Thursdays from 11 April 1994 until 2 August 2001.
+Realising the futility of the situation, Grade decided to move the show to the later 7:30 pm slot.

+The show's output then increased to three times a week on Mondays, Tuesdays and Thursdays from 11 April 1994 until 2 August 2001.

 From 10 August 2001, EastEnders then added its fourth episode (shown on Fridays).
-This caused some controversy as the first Friday episode clashed with Coronation Street, which was moved to 8 pm to make way for an hour-long episode of rural soap Emmerdale.
+This caused some controversy, as the first Friday episode clashed with Coronation Street, which was moved to 8 pm to make way for an hour-long episode of rural soap Emmerdale.
 In this first head-to-head battle, EastEnders claimed victory over its rival.

 In early 2003, viewers could watch episodes of EastEnders on digital channel BBC Three before they were broadcast on BBC One.
 This was to coincide with the relaunch of the channel and helped BBC Three break the one million viewers mark for the first time with 1.03 million who watched to see Mark Fowler's departure.
 According to the EastEnders website, there are, on average, 208 episodes outputted each year.

 On 21 February 2022, it was announced that from 7 March 2022, EastEnders would begin airing from Monday to Thursday at 7:30 pm, therefore no longer airing on a Friday.
 This meant that EastEnders would clash with Emmerdale, but the producers stated that due to the importance of online streaming figures, they were not concerned about the soaps clashing on the live television guides.